LGuilhermeRodrigues/MediaPipeUnityPoseTracker/README.md

 }
 ```

+For more detailed usage, see [the API Overview](https://github.com/homuler/MediaPipeUnityPlugin/wiki/API-Overview) page or the tutorial on [the Getting Started page](https://github.com/homuler/MediaPipeUnityPlugin/wiki/Getting-Started).

 ## :hammer_and_wrench: Installation

-This repository does not contain required libraries (e.g. `libmediapipe_c.so`, `Google.Protobuf.dll`, etc), so you **need to build them** first.\
+This repository **does not contain required libraries** (e.g. `libmediapipe_c.so`, `Google.Protobuf.dll`, etc).\
+You can download an all-in-one package from [the release page](https://github.com/homuler/MediaPipeUnityPlugin/releases), but if you want to customize the package or minify the package size, you need to build them by yourself.\

-For step-by-step guide, please refer to the [Installation Guide](https://github.com/homuler/MediaPipeUnityPlugin/wiki/Installation-Guide) in Wiki.
+For a step-by-step guide, please refer to the [Installation Guide](https://github.com/homuler/MediaPipeUnityPlugin/wiki/Installation-Guide) in Wiki.\
+You can also take advantage of [the Package Workflow](https://github.com/homuler/MediaPipeUnityPlugin/blob/master/.github/workflows/package.yml) on Github Actions.

 > :warning: libraries that can be built differ depending on your environment.